Chatyusha/chaplman.nvim/README.md

 ## Requirements

-  - Vim(version 8.0 or above) or Neovim
+  - Vim(version 8.0 or later) or Neovim
   - bash or zsh

+## Usage

+## Features

+  - You can write the configuration file with json.
+  - You can change the settings for each project.

 ## Future Work

-  - Many many things!
+  - A system where plugins can be installed on the editor
+  - System to select plugins to load by filetype
+  - Plugin uninstaller